fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 And mention, [O Muhammad], in the Book [the story of] Mary, when she withdrew from her family to a place toward the east.
 And she took, in seclusion from them, a screen.
 Then We sent to her Our spirit, and he represented himself to her as a well-proportioned man.
 She said, "Indeed, I seek refuge in the Most Merciful from you, [so leave me], if you should be fearing of Allah."
 He said, "I am only the messenger of your Lord to give you a pure boy."
 She said, "How can I have a boy while no man has touched me and I have not been unchaste?"
 He said, "Thus [it will be]; your Lord says, 'It is easy for Me, and We will make him a sign to the people and a mercy from Us.
 And it is a matter [already] decreed.'[19:16-21]

 The Quran's narrative of the virgin birth is somewhat different from that in the New Testament.
-The Quran states that when the pains of childbirth came upon Mary, she held onto a nearby palm tree, at which point a voice came from "beneath the (palm-tree)" or "beneath her", which said " "Grieve not! for thy Lord hath provided a rivulet beneath thee; "And shake towards thyself the trunk of the palm-tree: It will let fall fresh ripe dates upon thee."
+The Quran states that when the pains of childbirth came upon Mary, she held onto a nearby palm tree 🌴, at which point a voice came from "beneath the (palm-tree)" or "beneath her", which said " "Grieve not! for thy Lord hath provided a rivulet beneath thee; "And shake towards thyself the trunk of the palm-tree: It will let fall fresh ripe dates upon thee."
 The Quran goes on to describe that Mary vowed not to speak to any man on that day, as God was to make Jesus, who Muslims believe spoke in the cradle, perform his first miracle.
 The Quran goes on to narrate that Mary then brought Jesus to the temple, where immediately she began to be taunted by all the men, excluding Zechariah, who believed in the virgin birth.
 The Israelites questioned Mary how she came to be with child whilst unmarried, to which Mary pointed to the baby Jesus.
 It was then that, according to the Quran, the infant Jesus began to speak in the cradle, and spoke of his prophecy for the first time.

 According to Imam Ja'far al-Sadiq, Jesus the son of Mary used to cry intensely as a child, so that Mary was at wits end regarding his profuse crying.
 He said to her, "Get some of the bark of that tree, make a tonic from it and feed me with it."
 When he drank it, he cried intensely.
 Mary said, "What sort of prescription did you give me?"
 He said, "Oh my mother!
 Knowledge of prophet-hood and weakness of childhood."[27]: 23